dataeng/getcleandata/CodeBook.md

  4. Merge train and test to one set ('wearable' data frame)
  5. Identify features with mean- and standard deviation-based values (those contain "mean()" or "std()") and get rid of all other features.
 Note1: two last columns, 'SubjectID', 'ActivityID' are kept).
 Note2: features with the substring 'mean' (without brackets '()') are excluded as not representing true means.
 The result is in 'wearable2' data frame
  6. Read descriptive activity names and change activity-ids to activity names in 'wearable2' data frame
- 7. Create final tidy dataset with average aggregation on 'ActivityID' and 'SubjectID' columns ('final_tidy_data_set' data frame) and write it to disk
+ 7. Create final tidy data set with average aggregation on 'ActivityID' and 'SubjectID' columns ('final_tidy_data_set' data frame) and write it to disk

-Output (final tidy dataset)
+Output (final tidy data set)
 ---------------------------
-The tidy wide dataset has:
+The tidy data set has:
 * 68 variables ("Activity", "SubjectID" and 66 features)
 * 180 observations (i.e., 30 subjects x 6 activities)

 Variables description
 ---------------------
-Below is the list of variables in the final tidy dataset produced by "run_analysis.R" script.
+Below is the list of variables in the final tidy data set produced by "run_analysis.R" script.

 * *Activity*
     - Characters